Rdrazga/LLM-Prompts/README.md

 ### Agent Prompts
 Both system and "user" prompt injections written for agentic use.

+### Agentic Coding Prompts
+More specific set of prompts for coding agents (Cline, Roo, Cursor, Windsurf, ect.)

 ### Company-Specific Prompts
 Prompts made officially or unofficially for use by a specific organization.
-These are made by me and prompts I am allowed to share, and do not contain any stolen prompts or prompts under NDA.
+These are made by me and prompts I am allowed to share.

 ### Creative Prompts
 Prompts for changing LLM's creative behavior.
 Including first person personas, storytelling, or creative writing prompts.